Super Porphyry Cu and Au|

 Replacement deposits in limestones are present where breccia pipes or porphyry margins come into contact with the Palaeozoic carbonates, and are interpreted as being developed contemporaneously with the breccia and disseminated orebodies, as described in the "skarn" and "manto" paragraphs above (Bushnell, 1988).

-Supergene mineralisation comprises most of the mineral reserves at Cananea, and consists of enriched mineralisation in 150 m thick seams, on average.
+Supergene mineralisation comprises most of the mineral reserves at Cananea, and consists of enriched mineralisation in 150 m thick seams, on average, developed over a thickness that can be >500 m in thickness.
 Residual hematite at the surface indicates the presence of a multi-cyclic chalcocite seam at depth.
 Minor amounts of jarosite and goethite are also present, mainly at the edges of the mineralised body (Salas, 1991).
 This supergene alteration is apparently developed over both fracture controlled disseminated mineralisation in both porphyry plugs and volcanics, and over breccia pipes.
-In many of the porphyry deposits the higher grade bands of enriched chalcocite are localised along and near the wide, north-south striking, steep dipping fracture and shear zones.
+In many of the high grade hypogene mineralised centres the higher grade bands of enriched chalcocite are localised along and near wide, north-south striking, steeply dipping fracture and shear zones.
 Their trends are often locally interrupted by zones of brecciation, in which case the ore takes on the roughly circular or otherwise irregular shape of the breccia structure.
 Oxidation reaches a considerable distance below the normal level of surface oxidation in these zones (Velasco, 1966).

 This description is a summary from published sources, the chief of which are listed below.